brettt89/silverstripe-garbage-collector/README.md

 ## Overview

-Module for defining and processing Garbage Collection on SilverStripe Applications.
+SilverStripe Module for defining and processing Garbage Collection on SilverStripe Applications.

 ## Installation